LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    convergence is not tested).
 Only applicable when used in combination with the modified or inexact Newton iteration (not the fixed-point solver).

+   The only SUNNonlinearSolver module that is compatible with the :c:func:`ARKStepSetLinear()` option is the Newton solver.